NachoColl/blockchain-web-services/docs/index.md

 <i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon Web Services for the Blockchain(s)&nbsp;<i class="fa-solid fa-quote-right"></i>
 </p>

-## Technical Proposition
+## Problem Solving Proposition

-Blockchain Web Services provides a market solution by delivering:
+Blockchain Web Services provides a market solution to raise blockchain adoption by delivering:

  <ul class="fa-ul">
     <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>a <strong>Unified Blockchain(s) API</strong> for developers and companies to consume Blockchain(s) as any service they are already used to,</li>